-Leads: MCDOT, MDOT SHA, Montgomery Planning, MCDPS
+Leads: MCDOT, MDOT SHA, MCDPS, County Municipalities

 Tooled joints are less clean and a bit wider than saw cut joints.
-Image Credit: StrongholdFloors work create tripping hazards and other accessibility challenges.
-To improve accessibility, these utility cuts should be successfully repaired more quickly.
+Image Credit: StrongholdFloors

 EA-1c: Strengthen existing regulations and the permitting process to ensure that utility cuts in sidewalks and legal crossings are quickly and appropriately repaired.